Gaydamovich/Gaydamovich/README.md

 ## I`m a Software Engineer

 ### About me:
-> Experience - 4 years+.
+> Experience - 4 years+
 >
-> At the moment I work in the Kufar company.
+> At the moment I work in the Kufar company

 ### Languages and Tools:
 ![JS](https://img.shields.io/badge/javascript-090909?style=for-the-badge&logo=javascript)